What Is Intuitive Eating? A Guide for Eating Disorder Recovery in Salt Lake City, Utah

 If you would like help with your intuitive eating journey, find a dietitian that utilizes intuitive eating principles.
 They can be a guide for your journey.

-Ready to begin Eating Disorder Treatment in Utah?
+Ready to Start Eating Disorder Therapy in Salt Lake City, Utah?

 Online Therapy in Utah

-When you are struggling with an eating disorder I know how important it is to see a therapist who specializes in eating disorder treatment.
-Unfortunately there are many places in Utah that don’t have access to this specialized care.
+I provide online eating disorder therapy for women in Salt Lake City, Utah, so you can access specialized support without needing to travel or find a local office.
+Unfortunately, there are many places in Utah that don’t have access to this specialized care.
 This is why I provide online therapy in Utah.
 Online counseling allows us to meet together over a video platform.
 It’s just as effective as an in-person therapy session.